How can I raise money for my tuition?

 What does Omaha have to offer?

 Omaha’s Johnny Rosenblatt Stadium was home to the Omaha Royals minor league baseball team.
 Since 1950, it had hosted the annual NCAA College World Series men’s baseball tournament until 2011 with the opening of TD Ameritrade Park.
+The Omaha Royals, now called the Omaha Storm Chasers, play at the newly opened Werner Park.
 The Omaha Beef indoor football team plays at the Omaha Civic Auditorium.
 The Creighton University Bluejays compete in a number of NCAA Division I sports.
 In addition to baseball, they play soccer at Morrison Stadium and basketball at the CenturyLink Center.
 Ice hockey is a popular spectator sport in Omaha.
-The two Omaha-area teams are the Omaha Lancers, a USHL team that plays in the neighboring city of Council Bluffs at the Mid-America Center and the University at Nebraska Omaha Mavericks, an NCAA Division I team that plays at the CenturyLink Center.
+The two Omaha-area teams are the Omaha Lancers, a USHL team that plays at the Ralston Arena and the University at Nebraska Omaha Mavericks, an NCAA Division I team that plays at the Baxter Arena.